Meandmybadself/me.meandmybadself.com/docs/_posts/2023-1-12-brooks-dot-cool.md

 </html>
 ```

-* If you'd like a custom domain (and not YOUR_USERNAME.github.io), set up DNS to point at the Github Pages instance.
+* If you'd like a custom domain (and not YOUR_USERNAME.github.io), [use these instructions](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site#configuring-a-subdomain).